cjratcliff/ml-compiled/docs/loss_functions.rst

   L(a,p,n) = \sum_i \max\{0, m - d(a_i,p_i) + d(a_i,n_i)\}

-Where :math:`m` is a hyperparameter called the margin.
+Where :math:`m` is a hyperparameter called the margin. d(x,y) is a distance function.